iterative/dvc.org/content/docs/studio/teams.md

 The URL for your team will be formed using this name.
 ![](/img/studio/team_enter_name.png)

-Then, click on the `Create team` button on the top right corner.
+Then, click the `Create team` button on the top right corner.

 ## Invite collaborators